Carnegie undergraduate vacation scholarships

 The Carnegie Trust was established in 1901 with an aim to provide “funds for improving and extending the opportunities for scientific study and research in the Universities of Scotland”.
 The Trust is currently one of the largest educational giving charities in Scotland and operates across all academic disciplines, funding student fees, scholarships, bursaries and research grants.

-The Vacation Scholarship Scheme can be applied for by Scottish students undertaking a degree course at any Scottish University.
-Applications will be considered from students who have shown exceptional merit and who would like to undertake a programme of independent study or research during the long vacation which is of direct benefit to their academic work.
+The Vacation Scholarship Scheme can be applied for by Scottish students (by birth, descent, or residence) undertaking a degree course at any Scottish University.
+Applications will be considered from students who have shown exceptional merit and are on track to achieve a 2:1 or higher in their final degree classification, who would like to undertake a programme of independent study or research during the long vacation which is of direct benefit to their academic work.

 - Applicants must be of Scottish birth, or extraction (at least one parent born in Scotland), or schooling (attendance a Scottish secondary school for at least two years).

 - Applicants must be undergraduates of a Scottish university in the third year of their course at the time of applying (or an equivalent stage for students on a part-time programme).

 - It enables students to gain research experience and skills while undertaking lab work, field work, library, or archive visits, interviews, surveys, etc.

 - It aims to encourage students to consider postgraduate studies.